 Intersex means you’re born with biological traits that are outside the strict male/female gender binary, whether it’s your anatomy, chromosomes, and/or hormones.
 Being intersex is not the same thing as being transgender.

-Being intersex is often caused by one of many genetic or hormonal conditions, but it isn’t a medical problem.
+Being intersex is often caused by one of many genetic or hormonal variations, but it isn’t a medical problem.
 It’s also more common than most people realize.
-Some people know their child is intersex at birth.
+For some people, it’s clear they’re intersex from birth.
 But many people don’t find out they’re intersex until they go through puberty, or even later.
-Learn more about intersexuality and puberty.
+Learn more about being intersex during puberty.

 If you’re intersex, or think you might be, it’s important to talk with a doctor you’re comfortable with.
-But not all doctors are up to date with the latest information on intersex conditions.
-You can learn more about intersex on our website or check out InterACT, a network for intersex teens and young adults.
+But not all doctors are up to date with the latest information on helping intersex patients.
+You can learn more about being intersex on our website or check out InterACT, a network for intersex teens and young adults.